iamhll/f265enc_doc/source/coding_style/main.rst

     #.
 Spaces

-        use a space after the follwing keywords
+        use a space after the following keywords

         ::